- Chart

 Threats

-- Changes in consumer behavior and preferences
+- Changes in consumer buying habits and preferences.

-- Cybersecurity threats and data breaches
+- Cybersecurity threats and data breaches.

 Competitors and Market Share